Surrealist cinema: Later films

 Joseph Cornell produced surrealist films in the United States in the later 1930s (such as Rose Hobart in 1936).

 Antonin Artaud, Philippe Soupault, and Robert Desnos wrote screenplays for later films.

 Salvador Dalí designed a dream sequence for Alfred Hitchcock's film Spellbound (1945).
 It was one of the first American films to use psychoanalysis as a major element of the story.
 Hitchcock wanted to capture the vividness of dreams as never before and felt that Dalí was the person to help him do so.
 Given the importance of the dream sequence, the director gave the artist free rein to bring to the screen an innovative vision of the way dreams could be represented.

 Maya Deren made numerous silent short films, among them the renowned Meshes of the Afternoon replete with surreal, dreamlike scenes and encounters.

 Jan Švankmajer, a member of the still-active Czech Surrealist Group, continues to direct films.

 In 1946, Dalí and Walt Disney began work on a film called Destino; the project was finally finished in 2003.

 Many of the films of David Lynch, such as Eraserhead (1977), Lost Highway (1997), Mulholland Drive (2001) and Inland Empire (2006), have been considered surrealist.
-Other directors whose films have been considered surrealist include: Spanish writer, director, playwright, and member of Breton's Surrealist Group, Fernando Arrabal (I Will Walk Like a Crazy Horse); Chilean writer and director Alejandro Jodorowsky (El Topo, The Holy Mountain); and American director Stephen Sayadian (Dr. Caligari).
+Other directors whose films have been considered surrealist include: Spanish writer, director, playwright, and member of Breton's Surrealist Group, Fernando Arrabal (I Will Walk Like a Crazy Horse); Chilean writer and director Alejandro Jodorowsky (El Topo, The Holy Mountain); and American directors Stephen Sayadian (Dr. Caligari) and Brian Patrick Butler (Friend of the World).
 Another filmmaker and writer known to create surrealist films is Charlie Kaufman.
-Some of these films include Being John Malkovich (1999), Synecdoche, New York (2008), Anomalisa (2015) and most recently I'm Thinking of Ending Things (2020).
+Some of these films include Being John Malkovich (1999), Eternal Sunshine of the Spotless Mind (2004), Synecdoche, New York (2008), Anomalisa (2015) and I'm Thinking of Ending Things (2020).